keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Aurora

 ### Aurora Simplified
-Aurora is a MySQL/PostgreSQL-compatible RDBMS that combines the speed and availability of high-end commercial databases with the simplicity and costs of an open-source DB.
+Aurora is the AWS flagship DB known to combine the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+It is a MySQL/PostgreSQL-compatible RDBMS that provides the security, availability, and reliability of commercial databases at 1/10th the cost of competitors.
 It is far more effective as an AWS database due to the 5x and 3x performance multipliers for MySQL and PostgreSQL respectively.

 ### Aurora Key Details
 - In case of an infrastructure failure, Aurora performs an automatic failover to to a replica of its own.